andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_06_TissueBoundary.rst

 Coregistering the Diffusion and Anatomical Images
 *************************************************

 If the segmentation has finished without any errors, our next step is to coregister the anatomical and diffusion-weighted images.
-This ensures that the boundaries of the tissue types are accurately match up with the boundaries of the diffusion-weighted images; even small differences in the location of the two scans can throw off the tractography results.
+This ensures that the boundaries of the tissue types are aligned with the boundaries of the diffusion-weighted images; even small differences in the location of the two scans can throw off the tractography results.

 We will first use the commands ``dwiextract`` and ``mrmath`` to average together the B0 images from the diffusion data.
 These are the images that look most like T2-weighted functional scans, since a diffusion gradient wasn't applied during their acquisition - in other words, they were acquired with a b-value of zero.
 To see how this works, navigate back to the ``dwi`` directory and type the following command: